Umbra-SAR 2001 [Umbra Lab]

 The first satellite, Umbra-SAR 2001, is a 50 kg satellites are equipped with a X-band SAR (synthetic apperture radar) to capture snapshot imagery with a resolution of 25 centimeters over a 16 square km area.
 The mission is to test technologies and designs, validate performance, and progress into a fully operational architecture.
 To collect radar imagery Umbra has developed a proprietary antenna technology allowing for relatively low power operation to achieve high quality SAR images.

 Technology developments being tested include:

-It is planned to be launched on Falcon-9 v1.2 (Block 5) ride-share mission.
+It is planned to be launched on an ESPA class adaptor on a Falcon-9 v1.2 (Block 5) ride-share mission.

 |Type / Application:||Earth observation, radar|